Aaron Galloway; PhD, Associate Professor, OIMB (PI)

 Jessie Masterman; PhD Candidate, OIMB

 Jessie is interested in studying marine trophic ecology through a chemistry lens, with a particular focus on gelatinous organisms.
 Jessie received B.S. degrees in geology and chemistry from the University of Wisconsin in 2010 and a M.S. degree in marine science from KAUST in Saudi Arabia in 2012, under Dr. Michael Berumen.
-After a stint in industry, Jessie has returned to marine science at OIMB, where she is co-advised by Dr. Kelly Sutherland and Dr. Galloway.
+After a stint in industry, Jessie has returned to marine science at OIMB, where she is working on the trophic ecology of gelatinous zooplankton.

 Rhodalyn is interested in marine trophic ecology from a Political Ecology perspective, exploring the social-political factors that contribute to the production and use of plastics in society, and how they contribute to marine microplastic pollution.
 Rhodalyn received a BSc degree in Environmental Science (2015), and an MA in Environmental Management and Policy (2017) both from the University of Cape Coast (UCC), Ghana.
 She is co-supervised in her Ph.D. by Dr. Peter Walker and Dr. Galloway.
 She can be reached by email.